canonical/openthread-border-router-snap/wiki-thread-lighting-app.md

 sudo snap start openthread-border-router.otbr-agent
 ```

 > Note: Only the OTBR agent is required, and the GUI (openthread-border-router.otbr-web) is optional.
-The OTBR agent can be started by running the following command:
-> ```bash
-> sudo snap start openthread-border-router.otbr-agent
-> ```

 #### 4. Pair the Matter Thread Lighting Device via Chip Tool on Machine A
 Follow